sabelogumede/DB-AGENTS/README.md

 - python3 csv_agent.py
  -->

-#UI
+# UI
 <!--
 we will use Streamlit
 - pip install streamlit or
-- pip install -r requirements.txt
+- pip install -r requirements.txt (if its alredy included in your requirements.txt)
 - streamlit run csv_agent.py
 -->